CaseFacts: A Benchmark for Legal Fact-Checking and Precedent Retrieval: Experiments

 We evaluated three base encoder families (BGE~\cite{bge_embedding}, Qwen3‑Embedding‑0.6B~\cite{zhang2025qwen3embeddingadvancingtext}, and MiniLM~\cite{wang2020minilmdeepselfattentiondistillation}) and compared each base model to versions fine‑tuned with MultipleNegativesRankingLoss for 1, 3, and 5 epochs.
 Fine-tuning encourages the model to embed claims closer to their corresponding cases while pushing apart unrelated cases, aligning the embedding space with the structure of the dataset.

 \paragraph{Results} Table \ref{tab:recall-comparisons} reports that, as expected, across all models and epochs, supervised fine-tuning yields substantial improvements over the corresponding pretrained baselines.
 Fine-tuning consistently improves Recall@1, indicating that training substantially increases the likelihood that the most relevant Supreme Court case is ranked first.
-This is particularly pronounced for stronger and larger base models: Qwen3-Embedding-0.6B shows the largest single-step improvement at Recall@1 (+19.6 points after one epoch), while bge-base-en-v1.5 and MiniLM-L6-v2 exhibit smaller, but steady gains as training epochs increase.
-This pattern of increasing gains for more epochs holds for the smaller models, but Qwen3-Embedding-0.6B's performance decreases from the 1 to 3 epochs, leading us to not train and evaluate Qwen3-Embedding-0.6B for 5 epochs.
+This is particularly pronounced for stronger and larger base models: Qwen3-Embedding-0.6B shows the largest single-step improvement at Recall@1 (+24.1 points after three epochs), while bge-base-en-v1.5 and MiniLM-L6-v2 exhibit smaller, but steady gains as training epochs increase.
+This pattern of increasing gains for more epochs holds for the smaller models as well.

-This demonstrates the usefulness of CaseFacts' training set as data-augmentation for the retrieval portion of fact-checking, displaying that trained retrieval models can be complementary to an LLM-based fact-checking system.
+This demonstrates the usefulness of CaseFacts' training set for supervised fine-tuning of the retrieval portion, displaying that trained retrieval models can be complementary to an LLM-based fact-checking system.
 This approach can be an alternative to naive and web-search LLM fact-checkers in the legal domain.